eclipse-openj9/openj9/doc/compiler/control/CheckpointRestoreCoordination.md

 6. The Shutdown Thread acquires the Comp Monitor
 7. The Checkpointing Thread wakes up with the CR Monitor in hand, releases the CR Monitor and blocks on the Comp Monitor
-8. The Shutdown Thread sets `TR::CompilationInfo::_checkpointStatus` to `TR_CheckpointStatus::INTERRUPT_CHECKPOINT`.
+8. The Shutdown Thread sets `TR::CRRuntime::_checkpointStatus` to `TR_CheckpointStatus::INTERRUPT_CHECKPOINT`.
 Additionally (though irrelevant in this scenario) it also acquires the CR Monitor, calls `notify`, and releases the CR Monitor